Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 View of the ski-lift at Alyeska with the Kenai Mountains and Turnagain Arm behind in winter

 Girdwood is the place to be if you want a taste of Alaska’s great outdoors within the general Anchorage area.
-The tiny town of Girdwood to the south of Anchorage is home to Alaska’s premier ski resort, Alyeska.
-The Alyeska Resort hotel sits at the foot of the ski hills and makes a great basecamp for a day on the slopes or exploring the area
+This tiny town to the south of Anchorage is home to the state’s premier ski area, Alyeska Resort.
+Its hotel sits at the foot of the ski hills and makes a great basecamp for a day on the slopes or exploring the area.

-Even if you’re not big on skiing, the other attractions of the resort (several restaurants and lounges, and a spa) are more than enough to make your stay worthwhile.
+Even if you’re not big on skiing, other attractions at the resort (several restaurants and lounges, plus a spa) are more than enough to make your stay worthwhile.
+Alyeska is also worth visiting in summer.
+As the snow melts, it reveals hiking trails commanding sweeping views of the area.

 It’s a great place to get to know people because, along with tourists, many locals make the resort their go-to for special occasions and in-state vacations.